High Weald National Landscape

 Surrey, East Sussex, and West Sussex.
 It is the fourth largest Area of Outstanding Natural Beauty (AONB) in England and Wales.
 It has an attractive landscape with a mosaic of small farms and woodlands, historic parks, sunken lanes and ridge-top villages.

 The area consists of 99 parishes and a total population of approximately 120,000 persons.
-The main communities are Tunbridge Wells, Crowborough, Hastings and Haywards Heath.
+The main communities are Royal Tunbridge Wells, Crowborough, Hastings and Haywards Heath.

 Designation and administration

 The High Weald AONB was designated under the National Park and Access to the Countryside Act 1949 in October 1983.
 Designation as an AONB gave official recognition to the unique landscape of the High Weald, strengthened the ability of government agencies and local authorities to conserve and enhance the landscape, and provided priority for financial support for these objectives from the principal government agency responsible for AONBs, the Countryside Agency (now Natural England).
 AONBs do not possess separate administrative structures like Britain's National Parks, but rely on existing structures.
 In the case of the High Weald, this requires co-ordination of the policies and management activities of fifteen local authorities, comprising four counties (Surrey, West Sussex, East Sussex and Kent) and eleven district authorities.